 Parents, caregivers and therapists will appreciate this app for children with hearing loss ages 4 to 10.
 The program is designed to guide development of listening and language skills using six different story-based games which focus on listening for multiple elements, plurals, pronouns or minimal pairs.

 Children with hearing loss ages 4 to 10 will enjoy learning vocabulary with this app’s fun scenes, featuring outside water fun, beach play, pet store, swimming pool, camping and winter fun.
 Caregivers or therapist guide the child in listening exercises using three different games for each scene to promote listening and language development.

-Apps for adults
+Apps for both children and adults

 LACE Auditory Training programs

 Children and adults can practice listening and communication skills on their personal computer, iPad or Android device with LACE, a daily training program designed to help develop strategies for communicating in difficult hearing situations.
 Each online training session lasts approximately 20 minutes.